Biblical authority

 The case for biblical authority stems from the claim that God has revealed himself in written form through human authors and that the information contained in canonical books is not of human origin.

 It entails, but is not exhausted by, questions raised by biblical inerrancy, biblical infallibility, biblical interpretation, biblical criticism, and biblical law in Christianity.

 While there are many factions within Christianity as a religion, they commonly define the Bible as the word of authority as a direct communication of the word of God.
 Different Christian denominations have differing interpretations of the meaning of the words within the Bible and therefore diverge in religious practice.
+Different denominations include different books in their biblical canons (and a few additional volumes beyond the Bible), and some grant higher authority to specific versions.

 In modern Christian research, academics have challenged certain beliefs about biblical authority and the Bible as an exact replica of the word of God.
 Significant perspectives suggest that the standards of accuracy most likely differ between ancient times and now, which must be considered when interpreting the Bible.